You are hereIn this section

-We’ll be offering an exciting new magnet concept at all three new middle schools.
-We're taking the best of the magnet programs we had in all three junior highs, and sharing it in all three new middle schools with grades 6-8.
-We're also adding quality elements that we've come across in extensive research of best practices to create a unique design we call STEA3M with academic rigor, relevance, opportunity and community!
+In 2016-17, we launched an exciting new magnet concept at all three new middle schools.
+We took the best of the magnet programs we had in all three junior highs, and shared it across all three new middle schools with grades 6-8.
+We also added quality elements that we've come across in extensive research of best practices to create a unique design we call STEA3M with academic rigor, relevance, opportunity and community!

-Every middle school will be a STEA3M school with science, technology, engineering and math.
-Each school will also have three As for Arts, AVID and Advanced Learning.
-The curriculum designed for our middle schools will be interdisciplinary, project and inquiry-based, and will focus on key units of study aligned to national and state standards.
-The STEA3M mindset will be embedded in all lessons and will challenge students to reach their highest potential and reflect on the importance of STEA3M as a foundation for high school, college and career success.
-Our STEA3M middle schools will prepare students for the workplace of the future which will expect employees to think critically, use creativity and apply skills to ever-evolving situations.
+Every middle school in District 191 is a STEA3M school with science, technology, engineering and math.
+Each school also has three As for Arts, AVID and Advanced Learning.
+The curriculum designed for our middle schools is interdisciplinary, project and inquiry-based, and focuses on key units of study aligned to national and state standards.
+The STEA3M mindset is embedded in all lessons and challenges students to reach their highest potential and reflect on the importance of STEA3M as a foundation for high school, college and career success.
+Our STEA3M middle schools prepare students for the workplace of the future, which will expect employees to think critically, use creativity and apply skills to ever-evolving situations.
 [Read More About Middle Schools]

 Gifted & Talented